ValveSoftware/counter-strike_rules_and_regs/tournament-operation-requirements.md

 3.4.2 A Directly Invited VRS Roster cannot start at a later stage than another Directly Invited VRS Roster with a higher VRS Rank.

-3.4.3 For the purposes of seeding within a stage, Tournament Operator will use the Global VRS rank from the Invitation VRS, if applicable.
+3.4.3 Rosters without a Global VRS rank cannot be seeded higher than VRS Ranked Rosters.

-3.4.4 Rosters without a Global VRS rank cannot be seeded higher than VRS Ranked Rosters.
+3.4.4 Initial seeding will use the version of the VRS that was specified in the Additional Information announcement.

 3.5 **Open Qualifiers.**